eznspd/FFmpeg/README.md

 FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.

+`[NOTE] SOLUTION for v4l2_m2m_enc issues`

+When using ffmpeg -i ... -c:v h264_v4l2m2m ... , there are many warnings and some unexpected exits (on raspberry pi). `COMMIT 129fb83` will make you avoid them.

+- warning (frequent), "Non-monotonous DTS in output stream"

+- warning (sparse), "All capture buffers returned to userspace"

+`Because` formatters treat a header and a key-frame as 2 separate frames with MPEG_VIDEO(HEADER_MODE_SEPARATE).
+So, "joined header mode" is preferable.

+- error, "Could not find codec parameters for stream 0"

+- error, "non-existing PPS 0 referenced"

+`Because` extradata (e.g. SPS/PPS) is not created at init.
+Encoding dummy frame at init avoids this issue.
+But there need more cleanups with flushing buffer and timing (Experts about v4l2 buffers are needed for help)

 ## Libraries

 * `libavcodec` provides implementation of a wider range of codecs.